moledoc/seek/README.md

 # seek

-This is a tool to search directories, files and/or patterns in files written in Go
+This is a tool to search patterns from directories and files, written in Go

 ## Usage